webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

   - Polyalphabetic cipher that involves using a different mapping, based on a keyword, for each character of the cipher.
 An advantage of this type of cipher is that the same plaintext character is likely to be coded to different mappings, depending on the position of the keyword, making guessing more difficult.;
 - **One Time Pad Cipher**:
   - ![one time pad](./img/one_time_pad.png)
   - Cipher code mapping that is used only once.
-Advantage is it is essentially unbreakable, disadvantage is it takes lots of work as you'd have to generate the pad to be used, each time.;
+Advantage is it is essentially unbreakable, disadvantage is it takes lots of work as you'd have to generate the pad to be used, each time.
+Each key(pad) must be same size as message.
+True Random Number Generators take time to create random data.;
 - **Four-square Cipher**:
   - ![Four Square Cipher](./img/four_square_cipher.jpg)
   - Uses four 5 × 5 matrices arranged in a square, are where each matrix contains 25 letters for encoding and decoding operations.;